Curriculum

 Honors Project/Thesis

 The Honors project/thesis is developed in cooperation with a member of the University faculty, often in the student’s own discipline.
-The project is normally formulated and approved by the end of the student’s junior year, and completed during the senior year.
+The project is normally formulated and approved by the end of the student’s third year, and completed during the fourth year.
+In the case of students enrolled in dual-degree programs or who are otherwise planning to finish their undergraduate studies in less than four years, the planning of the project/thesis normally takes place during the second year and the project is completed in the third year.